top of page

 Our Ministries

 At the heart of St. Paul’s Church is a commitment to compassionate and meaningful care for the greater Palmer community.
-We strive to offer ongoing programs and events that provide ministry to people at all stages of life and from diverse backgrounds.
+We seek to offer programs, gatherings, and events that support people at different stages of life and from a wide range of backgrounds.

-Equally important to us is the ability to respond with openness and spontaneity to the spiritual and social needs of our community as they arise.
+Alongside this ongoing work, we value the ability to respond with openness and flexibility to the spiritual and social needs of our community as they arise, shaping ministries and gatherings that reflect those evolving needs.”

 IMG_0963.JPG